The Upshaws Are BACK For More Hilarious Family Shenanigans In Part 4 Trailer

 Check out the trailer below:

-The upcoming season (premiering August 17 on Netflix) features guest star Jenifer Lewis as Dr. Pearl Edmunds–Regina’s new no-nonsense therapist helping her strike a balance between the prioritization of herself, her mental health, and her countless family obligations.
+The upcoming season (premiering Aug.
+17 on Netflix), features guest star Jenifer Lewis as Dr. Pearl Edmunds–Regina’s new no-nonsense therapist helping her strike a balance between the prioritization of herself, her mental health and her countless family obligations.

 Fans can also expect to see Marsha Warfield make a guest appearance during the season that was teased in a special promo starring the cast.